 Need Help?

-Assessment uses a standardized tool to evaluate the needs and vulnerabilities of those entering the system, providing a fair and consistent method for determining who needs the most assistance.
+The CES Assessment uses a standardized tool to evaluate the needs and vulnerabilities of those entering the system, providing a fair and consistent method for determining who needs the most assistance.
+A provider will conduct an assessment to thoroughly understand your current situation and needs.
+This assessment enables us to identify the most appropriate services and resources for you.
+Assessments are required for all households that wish to be placed on a regional list for services.

-After the assessment, you will be placed on the Coordinated Entry System (CES) list for housing program referrals in your region/the region you would like to be housed in.
+After the assessment, you will be placed on the Community Queue (CQ)/CES list for housing program referrals in your region/the region you would like to be housed in.
 All individuals/families that are seeking housing services in a region will stay on that CES list for as long as needed/until safe and permanent housing is found.
 However, households must be in contact with a service provider to remain on the list; each household is given 90 days (of inactivity) before they automatically expire off of the CES list.

 211 Resource Directory